jasperzhong/byteps/benchmarks/ImageNet/README.md

-## Configure
+## Step-by-Step Tutorial

-**Note that you may need to change some default configurations to accomodate to your own machines.**
+## Necessary Configurations

-The default configurations are set according to Amazon's P3 instances.
+**Note that you may need to change some default configurations to accomodate to your own machines.** The default configurations are set according to Amazon's P3 instances.

 ### Network